Calibrate this

 Step 1: Replace the battery

-Using the tri-wing screwdriver, unscrew each of the four screws from the back of the Game Boy Camera.
-You’ll immediately see the battery upon taking off the back cover.
-Replace the battery using your soldering iron.
-I must reiterate that if you’re new to this, please practice before you do this, and take your time.
-You’ll learn a new skill, and have a really cool camera at the same time.
+Using a tri-wing screwdriver, unscrew each of the four screws from the back of the Game Boy Camera.
+You’ll see the battery upon taking off the back cover.
+We're going to de-solder the old battery and replace it with a new one.

 The "lens bulb" itself is a separate part attached to the board with a connector.
-You don't need to remove it, and if you're inexperienced, you shouldn't try.
+You don't need to remove it.
 Use a microfiber cloth to protect the lens while you work.
-Don't twist or untwist the cables in any way.
+Don't twist or untwist the wiring.
 Leave anything you're not working on exactly as you found it.

 this battery needs to be retired

 Test your new battery before you install it.
 Never assume it's good just because it's new.
 Don't use cheap garbage batteries off of Amazon or eBay.
 They don't last as long and can randomly drop current and kill your save data.
-Rules of thumb are "Maxell is good", and "if it's made in China, don't use it". console5 sells good quality batteries.
+If you don't recognize the brand, don't install it. console5 sells good quality batteries.
 Use those.

 Make note of the polarity on your new battery.
 Sometimes, the tabs will be installed upside down relative to the battery you just removed.
 The board makes it exceedingly clear where each tab should go.
 Never get complacent and always pay attention to what you're doing.